Bathurst, New South Wales: Early British colonisation (1815–1850)

-Bathurst's economy was transformed by the discovery of gold in 1851.
 One illustration of the prosperity gold brought to Bathurst is the growth and status of hotels and inns.
 The first licensed inn within the township was opened in 1835, the Highland Laddie.
 At the peak of hotel activity in 1875, coinciding with the gold rush period, there were 61 operating concurrently.
 A total of 89 hotel locations have been identified in the town of Bathurst, with 112 operating in the immediate district during the course of the history in Bathurst.
 Initially many pubs were simply a cottage with stables.
-As prosperity increased during the gold rush, the Hotels became typical of architecture of pubs known today.
+As prosperity increased during the gold rush, the hotels became typical of architecture of pubs known today.